-Cryptosporidium - The city of Glendale did not detect any Cryptosporidium in its source water during tests conducted in 2019.
-Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
+Cryptosporidium - Cryptosporidium is a microbial pathogen found in surface water throughout the U.S. Ingestion of Cryptosporidium may cause cryptosporidiosis, an abdominal infection.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals can overcome the disease within a few weeks.

-However, immuno-compromised people, infants, small children and the elderly are at greater risk of developing life-threatening illness.
-Although filtration removes Cryptosporidium, the most commonly-used filtration methods cannot guarantee 100 percent removal.
+However, immuno-compromised people, infants and small children, and the elderly are at greater risk of developing life-threatening illness.
+Although filtration removes Cryptosporidium, the most commonly used filtration methods cannot guarantee 100 percent removal.
 Monitoring indicates, although infrequent, these organisms are present in our source water.
 Current test methods do not allow us to determine if the organisms are dead or if they are capable of causing disease.

 - 1. While your drinking water meets the Environmental Protection Agency's (EPA's) standard for arsenic, it does contain low levels of arsenic.
-The EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
-The EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
-The arsenic level for 2019 was well below the 10 PPB MCL. - 2.
+EPA's standard balances the current understanding of arsenic's possible health effects against the costs of removing arsenic from drinking water.
+EPA continues to research the health effects of low levels of arsenic, which is a mineral known to cause cancer in humans at high concentrations and is linked to other health effects such as skin damage and circulatory problems.
+The arsenic level for 2021 was well below the 10 PPB MCL. - 2.
 While your drinking water meets EPA standards for nitrate-nitrogen, it does contain low levels of nitrate-nitrogen.
-The highest 2019 value for nitrate-nitrogen in the city of Glendale's water supply was 8.0 PPM.
-The average value for the year was 1.4 PPM. - 3.
+The highest 2021 value for nitrate-nitrogen in the city of Glendale's water supply was 5.8 PPM.
+The average value for the year was 3.2 PPM. - 3.
 Total organic carbon (TOC) has no health effects.
-However, total organic carbon provides a medium for the formation of disinfection byproducts.
-These byproducts include trihalomethanes (THM) and haloacetic acids (HAA).
-Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects and may lead to an increased risk of getting cancer. - 4.
+However, total organic carbon provides a medium for the formation of disinfection by-products.
+These by-products include trihalomethanes (THM) and haloacetic acids (HAA).
+Drinking water containing these by-products in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of getting cancer. - 4.
 Turbidity is a measure of the cloudiness of the water.
 We monitor turbidity because it is an indicator of the effectiveness of our filtration system. - 5.
-Total Haloacetic Acids (HAA5): The sum of concentrations of mono-, di-, and trichloroacetic acids and mono- and dibromoacetic acids, which are byproducts of adding chlorine to water to kill harmful germs.
-The range of the results for Stage 2 HAA5 DBP monitoring for 2019 was 5.2 to 18 PPB.
+Total Haloacetic Acids (HAA5): The sum of concentrations of mono-, di-, and trichloroacetic acids and mono-and dibromoacetic acids, which are byproducts of adding chlorine to water to kill harmful germs.
+The range of the results for Stage 2 HAA5 DBP monitoring for 2021 was 7.5 to 12.7 PPB.
 Water samples are collected for total haloacetic acids quarterly at 12 locations within the city.
 Stage 2 HAA5 DBP values are calculated as a locational running annual average. - 6.
 Total Trihalomethanes (TTHM): The sum of concentrations of chloroform, bromodichoromethane, dibromochloromethane and bromoform, which are byproducts of adding chlorine to water to kill harmful germs.
-The range of the results for Stage 2 TTHM DBP monitoring for 2019 was 31.4 to 69.4 PPB.
+The range of the results for Stage 2 TTHM DBP monitoring for 2021 was 32.5 to 51.8 PPB.
 Water samples are collected for TTHMs quarterly at 12 locations within the city.
 Stage 2 TTHM DBP values are calculated as a locational running annual average. - 7.
-The EPA requires us to monitor for lead and copper every three years.
-There were 85 households tested for lead and copper in 2018.
-The next testing will be conducted in 2021.
+The EPA requires us to monitor for lead and copper two times a year while we are on standard monitoring.
+There were 282 households tested for lead and copper in 2021.
+We are continuing to monitor in 2022.